Is DeSantis Trump's Body Double?

-Category: World Politics Hits: 7The Recount caught the Florida governor using the exact same gestures that the former president and traitor in chief Trump uses when he speaks to a crowd.
+Category: World Politics Hits: 13The Recount caught the Florida governor using the exact same gestures that the former president and traitor in chief Trump uses when he speaks to a crowd.
 DeSantis has been imitating Trump's disturbing behaviors and bizarre policies since he ran for Florida governor, and critics have labeled him as the mini-Trump.
 Gov. DeSantis is all-in trying to be the next MAGA and QAnon suck-up all the while sacrificing the lives of many Floridians to COVID just to appease the cult and prove he can 'own the libs."
 That's literally his brand, he ran on that in 2018. https://t.co/tyaY13tN2V — John Krafcik (@johnkrafcik) October 21, 2021 Oh 100% he's studied and practiced.Too bad he didn't put that much effort into studying basic virology. — Steve Simonis (@steve_simonis) October 21, 2021

 Read more https://crooksandliars.com/2021/10/desantis-trumps-body-double